 Biomethane has a key role to play in a low carbon economy.

 Biomethane is a renewable gas produced from biodegradable matter such as food waste, sewage or energy crops.

 Through injection to the gas grid biomethane provides a sustainable , flexible and economic solution that could provide a significant contribution to the UK' s heat demand by 2050.

 National Grid’s vision for injection is consistent with the UK Government’s targets for reducing landfill waste and greenhouse gas emissions and for meeting energy demand using sustainable resources.

 Due to the success of the work that National Grid has done to raise awareness of the potential for renewable gas we receive regular enquiries regarding network entry connections and we are actively lobbying to develop a number of projects with producers that should come on stream in the next 12 to 18 months.
-To find out more about the requirements to connect to our gas grid and injection of biomethane please visit our transmission connection pages.
+Find out more about the requirements to connect to our gas grid and injection of biomethane by reading our customer connection guide.